Get insider access

 3. Best Budget Dehumidifier For Basements

 Our best budget pick is the Waykar PD160B.
 This model is fairly compact, making it a good option for smaller basements.
 Besides, it has a relatively small 8.5-pint capacity, so it'll struggle to remove moisture from larger rooms.
 It doesn't make a lot of noise, which is great if you use your basement as a bedroom, and it also generates very little heat.
-You can set your desired humidity level and let the unit adjust its fan speed automatically, so you don't have to constantly fiddle with the settings while it runs.
+You can set your desired humidity level and let the unit adjust its fan speed automatically, so you don't have to fiddle constantly with the settings while it runs.
 It lacks a built-in pump to drain the water into an elevated receptacle, but it does have a hose for continuous drainage.
 Unfortunately, the display is rather dim, and its poor viewing angles make it almost impossible to see unless you're directly above it.

 See our review